rblades/dhworkbook_master/docs/module-4/Exercises.md

 12. When it finishes, go to the folder you selected for output, and find the file `all_topics.html` in the `output_html` folder.

 13. Click on `all_topics.html`.
 You now have a browser-based way of navigating your topics and documents.
-In the `output_csv` folder created, you will find the same information as CSV, which you could then input into a spreadsheet for other kinds of visualizations (which we'll talk about in class.)
+In the `output_csv` folder created, you will find the same information as CSV, which you could then input into a spreadsheet for other kinds of visualizations (which we'll talk about in class).

     <br>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/mFvSBR9mze8?rel=0" title="Viewing the topic model files" frameborder="0" gesture="media" allowfullscreen></iframe>